3 Reasons why your toilet won’t flush and how to fix it

 If you notice that your toilet has a weak flush and the water levels in the bowl are higher than usual, you may be experiencing a blockage.

 This can be caused by a number of reasons, including flushing too much toilet paper at once and flushing unsuitable items such as sanitary products, baby wipes or nappies which will all contribute to a blocked toilet.

 The easiest and cheapest way to tackle a blockage is to use a plunger.
 In most cases, this will do the trick.
 However, the main issue with using a plunger is that it may push your blockage further up the pipe.

 If this is the case, you may want to consider snaking the toilet using a toilet auger which you can purchase for as little as £12.
 These devices are similar to standard drain snakes but are specially designed to avoid scratching the porcelain of your toilet.

 If all else fails, Drain Doctor are on hand to provide emergency plumbing services across the UK.
-We offer 24/7 drainage support, where our skilled technicians use the latest advanced clearing equipment to remove blockages efficiently and provide a long-lasting solution.
-To find out more about our services, contact our expert drainage technicians at Drain Doctor on 0800 707172.
+We offer 24/7 drainage support, where our skilled technicians use the latest advanced cleaning equipment to remove blockages efficiently and provide a long-lasting solution.
+To find out more about our services, contact our expert drainage technicians at Drain Doctor.